WBCN (North Carolina): Switch to "Smoke"

 On June 19, 2017, at 6 a.m., WBCN flipped formats to classic rock, branded as "94.7 Smoke", and began relaying on translator W234BY (94.7 FM).
 The station aired an original playlist, focused on Southern classic rock artists including Lynyrd Skynyrd, ZZ Top, The Allman Brothers and Tom Petty, as well as local artists, and some Southern country tracks.

-It competed with iHeartMedia's longtime classic rock outlet WRFX.
+WBCN competed with iHeartMedia's longtime classic rock outlet WRFX.
 While WBCN was also heard on FM through a 250-watt translator station, WRFX's effective radiated power is 84,000 watts.

 Switch to Fox Sports

 On February 4, 2019, the station returned to a sports format, now with an affiliation with Fox Sports Radio.

 Station goes dark

 On December 31, 2020, WBCN went silent.
 The "Fox Sports Charlotte" sports format continued on W234BY 94.7 FM and WSOC-FM HD3.
 On February 5, 2021, the call sign of the still silent station was changed to WJBX in a swap with a radio station near Fort Myers, Florida.
 WJBX's license was cancelled on August 24, 2022.